Williamsport WMA

 The WMA is open year-round during daylight hours, with access dependent on hunting seasons.
 License fees may apply.
 You can stop by the concessioner building check the regulations, and buy fishing supplies, bait, drinks, and food.
 The building closes in the fall for the winter and reopens in the spring just in time for the fishing season.

-There is no camping allowed anytime during the year.
+Camping is not allowed at any time during the year.

 TWRA Contact Information: Region 2 Office: 1-615-781-6622, Toll-Free: 1-800-624-7406, E-mail the office, TWRA Area Manager: Tommy Edwards 1-931-840-4042